Mendax-Sweven/Mendax-Sweven/README.md

 <li>You're younger than 16.
 If I'm on the +18 server, MDNI in general.
 What are you doing there in the first place as a minor? </li>
 <li>You fake any disorder, such as DID, BPD, PTSD/CPTSD, etcetera.
 There's people that's actually suffering from those, and if you find them "cool", fuck off.</li>
 <li>You support or use genAI in any way, such as generating AI images, use any kind of AI chatbot, referring to both things like Character AI or ChatGPT.</li></ul>
+ If you have any doubt on any of my DNIs, feel free to ask.
 </details>

 <details>